How often should I go to the dentist?

 Are dental x-rays safe and needed?

 Dental x-rays are safe in moderation.
-Dr. Cunningham will always take as few x-rays as necessary to ensure that your radiation exposure is kept to an absolute minimum.
-New technology in digital x-rays allows for minimal radiation exposure while providing you with high quality images that allow Dr. Cunningham to diagnose and address dental problems.
+Dr. Ross will always take as few x-rays as necessary to ensure that your radiation exposure is kept to an absolute minimum.
+New technology in digital x-rays allows for minimal radiation exposure while providing you with high quality images that allow Dr. Ross to diagnose and address dental problems.
 X-rays are important to diagnose periodontal disease and decay in between teeth.
 They also allow us to track tooth development, and diagnose oral pathology.

 What is the best way to whiten my teeth?